AliKamar34/finance_ui/README.md

 - **Secure Authentication:** Full auth flow including Sign Up, Login, and Forgot Password using email.
 - **Social Sign-On:** Quick authentication using Google, Facebook, and Apple.
-- **Onboarding:** A simple and clean onboarding experience for new users.
 - **Dashboard:** A central home screen with a quick look at your card balances and access to common actions.
 - **Card Management:** View all your credit/debit cards in a swipeable carousel and a detailed list view.
 - **Financial Statistics:** An interactive bar chart to visualize your monthly income and outcome.